 Thank you for taking the time to respond.
 We hear and understand your frustrations, and welcome the challenges that you voice.
 We recognise that for Nottingham Contemporary, like so many in our field, this work is long due.
 Doing this work requires ongoing, difficult and constructive conversations.
 We stand by our commitment to actual change, which begins with greater transparency around the process.

 In terms of actions, a number of points that have been raised are existing priorities, though we haven't acted on them quickly enough.
 Board development, mandatory training for staff and trustees, recruitment policies, including positive action – all will be acted on by the end of 2020.
 To give one example, all future trustee appointments will be made via open calls, actively seeking to broaden the perspectives represented at board level.
 As part of this process, we will be scrutinising current barriers to such roles and seeking to address them.
-Two open calls will be published in August.
+We have now published an open call for two new board members.

 While there are inaccuracies in the open letter, this should not distract from the more important challenges.
 For more clarity in the future, our communications, internally and externally, will improve.
 The development and implementation of our anti-racism action plan requires cross-organisational work and dialogue.
 It is important to us that all staff have opportunities to provide input in a supportive and equitable space, where decision-making is transparent and accountable.